Van Gogh in Arles: Explore his Provençal Artistic Adventure

 ❓ Why did Vincent van Gogh settle in Arles?

-Van Gogh left Paris in 1888 to escape the urban hustle and find the light of southern France.
-In Arles, he hoped for a simpler life, close to nature, conducive to creativity and artistic renewal.
+Van Gogh left Paris in 1888 to escape urban turmoil and find the light of southern France.
+In Arles, he hoped for a simpler life, close to nature, conducive to creation and artistic renewal.

 ❓ How many paintings did Van Gogh create in Arles?

-❓ What are the most famous Van Gogh paintings in Arles?
+❓ What are the most famous paintings of Van Gogh in Arles?

 Among the most iconic, we find: